- Yet, Freedom, thy banner torn and flying, flows like the thunderstorm Against The Wind (Lord Byron).

 Against The Wind is a historical TV series, spanning the years from 1797 to 1810, telling the story of Irish and english convicts and their role in building the society that eventually would become modern Australia.
 The series was made in eleven parts, written by Bronwyn Binns and produced by Seven Network Operations.

-The story follows Mary Mulvane (played by Mary Larkin), an Irish girl who gets transported from Ireland in 1798, because of allegations of helping the rebel Michael Connor (who actually was helping her getting her cow back).
+The story follows Mary Mulvane (played by Mary Larkin), an Irish girl who gets transported from Ireland in 1798, because of allegations of helping the rebel Michael Connor (who was actually helping her getting her cow back).
 She dreams of getting back to Ireland after seven years of transportation, but gets tangled up in Australia, both romantically and politically.

 - Deadpan Snarker: Dinny, but also Polly Macnamara, a Dubliner who was sent to Ireland with Mary.